mesg-foundation/awesome/README.md

 ## Blockchain

-- [Ethereum ERC20](https://github.com/mesg-foundation/service-ethereum-erc20) - MESG service to interact with an Ethereum ERC20 token
+- [Ethereum ERC20](https://github.com/mesg-foundation/service-ethereum-erc20) - MESG Service to interact with an Ethereum ERC20 token
 - [Ethereum](https://github.com/mesg-foundation/service-ethereum) - Ethereum service for MESG

 ## Notification

-- [MESG Discord Invitation](https://github.com/mesg-foundation/service-discord-invitation) - MESG service to invite users to join our Discord
+- [MESG Discord Invitation](https://github.com/mesg-foundation/service-discord-invitation) - MESG Service to invite users to join our discord
-- [Webhook](https://github.com/mesg-foundation/service-webhook) - Send and Receive a Webhook through MESG
+- [Webhook](https://github.com/mesg-foundation/service-webhook) - Send and Receive Webhook through MESG
-- [Slack](https://github.com/mesg-foundation/service-slack) - MESG service that sends a notification on Slack
+- [Slack](https://github.com/mesg-foundation/service-slack) - MESG service that permits to send a notification on Slack
-- [Devcon update](https://github.com/mesg-foundation/service-devcon-update) - MESG service that sends a notification when there is an update on the Devcon website
+- [Devcon update](https://github.com/mesg-foundation/service-devcon-update) - MESG Service that notify when there is an update on the Devcon website
-- [Email Sendgrid](https://github.com/mesg-foundation/service-email-sendgrid.git) - Send emails through Sendgrid's API
+- [Email Sendgrid](https://github.com/mesg-foundation/service-email-sendgrid.git) - Send emails through Sendgrid API

 ## Processing

-- [JS function](https://github.com/mesg-foundation/service-js-function) - MESG Service that executes a Javascript function
+- [JS function](https://github.com/mesg-foundation/service-js-function) - MESG Service that execute a javascript function

 # Applications

-- [Devcon update on Slack](https://github.com/mesg-foundation/application-devcon-update-on-slack) - MESG Application that sends a Slack notification when there is an update on the Devcon website
+- [Devcon update on Slack](https://github.com/mesg-foundation/application-devcon-update-on-slack) - MESG Application that send a slack notification when there is an update on the devcon website

 # Contribution